Golden Warrior Gold Lightan: Merchandise

 Later, in 2005, replicas were re-released by Hung Hing toys in Hong Kong and Macau featuring the robots built in cheaper die-cast metals.
 The texture and few minor details were inconsistent between the products.
 Multiple variations of the toys were sold as well.
 One such version is the large toy Gold Lightan measuring at 11.5 inches in height when standing in robot form, although only 2,000 were manufactured.
 Additionally, at the base of the foot, of the toy, is a label counting the manufactured number out of 2,000.
 Other variations include team robots in different colors or grey low weight plastic/silver exclusive to Hong Kong and Macau.

 There are more variations and replicas of Gold Lightan than any others because it is the lead robot in the series.
 There are other design variations.
 For example, older models of I.C.
 Lightan uses AA batteries to light up its LED eye, while newer reissues of the toy uses flat button or coin batteries.
 None of these re-releases are completely identical to the original 1980s GB series Chogokin toy launch from 1979 to 1983, by Popy Pleasure.
 The originals are valued at a higher price, as they were constructed with different grades of diecast metals as well as high quality acrylonitrile butadiene styrene.

 In 2006, Bandai released a new version of the Gold Lightan in their Soul of Chogokin line-up - GX 32 The Gold Lightan.
 Not only were they considered to be one of the most detailed and sophisticated Gold Lightan toys yet, they were plated with 18K gold, as their predecessors were.
 Aside from being able to transform into a lighter, just like the original toys, its joints were well structured.
 The package comes with a stand, interchangeable hands, and a heartbox energy device.
 The toy was a success and was well received by fans in Japan and Hong Kong.
 This caused Bandai Hong Kong to make a singular stand showcase just for the Gold Lightan, itself.

-The titular robot is a playable character in the fighting game Tatsunoko vs. Capcom: Ultimate All-Stars.
+The titular robot is a playable character in the fighting game Tatsunoko vs. Capcom.
 When he fights, he can only be single as opposed to character doubles, since he is so big and powerful.